 The local authority works out the business rates bill for a property by multiplying the rateable value of the property by the appropriate non-domestic multiplier.

-There are two multipliers: the national nondomestic rating multiplier and the small business non-domestic rating multiplier.
-The Government sets the multipliers for each financial year, except in the City of London where special arrangements apply.
+There are two multipliers: the standard non-domestic rating multiplier and the small business non-domestic rating multiplier.
+The government sets the multipliers for each financial year, except in the City of London where special arrangements apply.

-Ratepayers who occupy a property with a rateable value which does not exceed £50,999 (and who are not entitled to certain other mandatory relief[s] or are liable for unoccupied property rates) will have their bills calculated using the lower small business non-domestic rating multiplier, rather than the national non-domestic rating multiplier.
+Ratepayers who occupy a property with a rateable value which does not exceed £50,999 (and who are neither entitled to certain other mandatory reliefs nor liable for unoccupied property rates) will have their bills calculated using the lower small business non-domestic rating multiplier, rather than the national non-domestic rating multiplier.

-The multiplier for a financial year is based on the previous year's multiplier adjusted to reflect the Consumer Price Index (CPI) inflation figure for the September prior to the billing year.
+The multiplier for a financial year is based on the previous year's multiplier adjusted to reflect the Consumer Prices Index (CPI) inflation figure for the September prior to the billing year.
 The current multipliers are shown on the front of your bill.

-Rateable Value
+Rateable value

 Apart from properties that are exempt from business rates, each non-domestic property has a rateable value which is set by the Valuation Office Agency (VOA), an agency of Her Majesty's Revenue and Customs.

-They compile and maintain a full list of all rateable values, available at www.gov.uk/voa
+They compile and maintain a full list of all rateable values.
 The rateable value of your property is shown on the front of your bill.
 This broadly represents the yearly rent the property could have been let for on the open market on a particular date specified in legislation.
-For the current rating list, this date was set as 1st April 2015.
+For the current rating list, this date was set as 1 April 2025.

-The Valuation Office Agency may alter the valuation if circumstances change.
+The VOA may alter the valuation if circumstances change.
 The ratepayer (and certain others who have an interest in the property) can also check and challenge the valuation shown in the list if they believe it is wrong.

-Further information about the grounds on which challenges may be made and the process for doing so can be found on the VOA website: www.gov.uk/guidance/how-to-check-your-rateablevalue-is-correct.
+Further information about the grounds on which challenges may be made and the process for doing so can be obtained by contacting the VOA, or by consulting the VOA website.